This blog may contain affiliate links. Read our disclosure policy for more info.

 You can’t go to New York City and not eat a New York Slice!
 They’re legendary and SO good.
 Seriously, we might have lived off of this pizza if we could have!

-Plus, it’s a cheap meal – they say that a regular slice should cost no more than a train ticket, which is about $2.75 USD.
+Plus, it’s one of the best cheap things in NYC – they say that a regular slice should cost no more than a train ticket, which is about $2.75 USD.
 And by a regular slice, we mean just cheese and sauce, without any extra toppings.

 You can get New York slices all over the city.
 Some of the top places include John’s of Bleecker Street in Greenwich Village, Prince Street Pizza in Nolita, and Joe’s Pizza.
 The latter was born in the Village, too, but now has locations all over the city, including on Broadway and Wall Street!